1st June 2086

 She pointed with her right hand.
 “Thor—go!”
 Next her left arm raised.
 “Storm—go!”
 The two wolves raced to right and left respectfully like well-trained sheepdogs, albeit much larger and fiercer than any domesticated animal.
 Their ears flattened as the two powerful bodies streaked through the heavy undergrowth left and right flanking.
 Alone, Sylvia was a supreme hunter but with her two lupine companions they made a formidable team.

 Five minutes after the departure of her friends, Sylvia heard the distinctive snorting and bellowing of something large thundering towards her between the trees.
 While keeping her bow and arrow ready to fire with her left hand, she used her right hand to take another arrow from her quiver.
 She carefully placed the thin shaft between her lips and then pulled back on the first arrow.

 The bison was no more than two years old but in full flight, it looked awesome.
 Sylvia loosed the arrow when the terrified animal was within thirty metres.
 The shaft whistled though the air, and sliced through the tuft on the beast’s chin on its way to the chest.
 The forward momentum of the bison assisted the arrowhead as it buried itself deep.
-The bison was within twenty metres when Sylvia’s second arrow found its target less than two finger’s width from the first.
+The animal was within twenty metres when Sylvia’s second arrow found its target less than two finger’s width from the first.

 Sylvia stood firm and had already nocked a third arrow by the time the large beast tumbled headlong to land dead; within two paces of her firing point.
-Thor and Storm, the two wolves trotted to the spot and waited at a respectful distance, looking from the huntress to the prey and back again like domestic pets expecting a treat or dinner in a bowl.
+Thor and Storm trotted to the spot and waited at a respectful distance, looking from the huntress to the prey and back again like domestic pets expecting a treat or dinner in a bowl.